I was loading my dishwasher this morning and fighting with a plate that refused to fit in.

 No, I don’t think we should.
 I do think we need to be realistic though about our new capabilities.

 I could set a goal of running up a mountain but that would be ridiculous.
 I’d be setting myself up for failure.
-My non-union broken femurs are obstacles to that goal that won’t be removed by simply spouting, “where there’s a will there’s a way”.
+My non-union broken femur and spinal cord compression are obstacles to that goal.
+They won’t be removed by simply spouting, “where there’s a will there’s a way”.

 Even if I searched for a way by perhaps being pushed up the hill in a wheelchair, I would still be setting myself up for failure.
-I can barely sit in a motorised wheelchair for more than 10 mins on a smooth surface.
+I can barely sit in a motorised wheelchair, due to spinal pain, for more than 10 mins on a smooth surface, let alone an uphill uneven mountain terrain.

 Inflammation quickly builds around my broken bones and pain sears as bone on bone begins to rub.
 My feet fracture just looking at them and I’m not exaggerating.